 On February 23, 2007, Charter Realty completed the Qualifying Transaction.
-In connection with the Qualifying Transaction, Charter Realty issued 15,000,000 common shares under the CPC Policy at \$0.20 per share for aggregate gross proceeds of \$3,000,000.
+In connection with the Qualifying Transaction, Charter Realty issued 15,000,000 common shares under the CPC Policy at \$0.20 per share for aggregate gross proceeds of \$3 million.
 Also in connection with the Qualifying Transaction, Charter Realty acquired the Initial Properties for an aggregate cash purchase price of \$2.07 million before closing costs and customary adjustments.
-The estimated going-in yield for the acquisitions on an unlevered basis was expected to be approximately 10.4% before closing costs(1).